 The place to start when you are designing your dream kitchen is with a floor plan of your kitchen space.
 On a large piece of graph paper, draw the outline of the kitchen space, including any doors or windows that you will have to work into your new kitchen design.
 You will also need to accurately mark out where your plumbing and electrical supplies are located.
 You can move plumbing and electrical supply points but this will involve more time and money and it is always easier to accommodate existing service supplies into your design, if practical.

-The ‘Work Triangle’
+The ‘Work Triangle’ for your kitchen layout

 A good kitchen designer will know if your kitchen would work better with an island, or maybe a peninsula, or a movable cart or simply more empty floor space.
-These are design items that need to be addressed early in the process, and will ensure the whole design process is successful.
+These are design items that need to be addressed early in the process and will ensure the whole design process is successful.

 Bringing all the kitchen design elements together

 The next step is to layout your kitchen cabinets.
 Standard cabinets come in widths with 3″ increments, so you can use them in almost any kitchen layout.
 Here is another area where an experienced kitchen designer can save you lots of time and frustration.
 Once the basic kitchen layout is complete, the designer can assist you in including the details that really make a kitchen a showpiece.
 How about a plate rail or open end shelves for added appeal?
-Is a wine rack appropriate in your kitchen design?
+Is a wine rack appropriate as part of your kitchen design?
 It’s the little details, which you may not have even considered, that can make a kitchen truly special.

 Professional-grade kitchen design